Jack Stauffacher

 Jack Werner Stauffacher (December 19, 1920 – November 16, 2017) was an American printer, typographer, educator, and fine book publisher.
 He owned and operated Greenwood Press, a small book printing press based in the San Francisco Bay Area.

 He taught classes in design, typography, and printmaking at Carnegie Mellon University, Stanford University, University of California, Santa Cruz, and San Francisco Art Institute.

 Biography

 Stauffacher was born in San Francisco, California, in 1920, and he grew up in nearby San Mateo, California.
 His father Frank A. Stauffacher was a plumber, and his mother was Elsa R. Stauffacher.
-His brother, Frank Stauffacher, was a filmmaker and ran the pioneering Art in Cinema cinema series at the San Francisco Museum of Modern Art from 1946 to 1954.
+His brother, Frank Stauffacher, was a filmmaker and ran the pioneering Art in Cinema series at the San Francisco Museum of Modern Art from 1946 to 1954.
 His sister in law was designer Barbara Stauffacher Solomon.

 At the age of 13, he established the Greenwood Press.
 The press was named after the street on which it was located, in a small building that he and his father built behind the family home in San Mateo, California.
 His first printed book appeared in 1941 when he was 20 years old, Washington Irving's "Three Choice Sketches By Geoffrey Crayon, Gent" based on The Sketch Book of Geoffrey Crayon, Gent..